Game Makes End-of-Life Decisions Easier for Mesothelioma Hospice Care

-A new tool, Go Wish, may be able to help cancer patients and caregivers discuss an uncomfortable topic: end-of-life care.
+A new tool, Go Wish, may be able to help cancer patients and caregivers discuss an uncomfortable topic: end-of-life care or mesothelioma hospice care.
 Predicting life expectancy can be challenging for most doctors, especially with a rare cancer like mesothelioma.
-Go Wish is a card game about end of life wishes, focusing on a patient’s goals and priorities no matter the life expectancy.
+Go Wish is a card game about end-of-life decisions, focusing on a patient’s goals and priorities no matter the life expectancy.

 For patients, it is a great way to understand what is most important to them.
 For caregivers, it is a great way to understand how patients wants to be treated, who they want by their side, and what matters most to them.
 For family members, it is a way to understand how to comfort their loved one.